 These trams stop next to the Rijksmuseum at tram stop Rijksmuseum.
 This is the closest tram stop near the museum.
 Walking to the entrance takes a minute or 3.
 Just follow the small side walk as shown below.

 Tram 3 circles within the old part of Amsterdam, but outside the city center and canal area, passing the Rijksmuseum at the Concertgebouw (south) side of the Museumplein.
 Get off at tram stop Museumplein. from here, it’s just a matter of crossing Museumplein (Museum Square) to the Rijksmuseum at the other side of the square.
 This might take 4 minutes.

 The Amsterdam Airport Express is a fast and easy way to travel by bus between Amsterdam Airport Schiphol and the center of Amsterdam.
 Every 7.5 minutes bus line 397 departs from bus stops B15-19 at Schiphol.
 The bus brings you directly to bus and tram stop Rijksmuseum, next to the museum.
 Walking to the entrance takes only a minute or 3.
 Just follow the small side walk as shown below.

 Schiphol Airport railway station

-The railway station is under the airport.
-Every 6 minutes, you can take a train to Station Amsterdam Zuid.
+The railway station is beneath the airport.
+Every 6 minutes, you can take a train to Amsterdam Zuid station.
 7 minutes later you’ll arrive.
-From Station Amsterdam Zuid, you can take metro 52 (also every 6 minutes) and exit 5 minutes later at metro stop Vijzelgracht.
+From station Zuid, you can take metro 52 (also every 6 minutes) and exit 5 minutes later at metro stop Vijzelgracht.
 From Vijzelgracht, it’s a 6 minutes walk to the Rijksmuseum.
 So, it’s possible to travel from Schiphol Airport railway station to the Rijksmuseum within half an hour.
-For a description of the walking route to the museum, CLICK HERE.
+For a description of the walking route to the museum, click here.